2025 Term 3 Week 7 5 Sept 2025

 • Strapping at a suitable time before home and away games for players at school

-• Triage for any injured players at the school on the day after match days or tournaments;
+• Triage for any injured players at the school the day after match days or tournaments;

 • Physiotherapy support for major tournaments (e.g., Ballymore Cup and QLD All Schools) at tournament locations.